About our Bells

 For Inscriptions, Audio Recordings, and more.

-8 Bells, 9lb 10oz (4.3kg) in F#
+8 Bells, 9lb 10oz (4.3kg) tuned to F#

 Donations towards the cost were made by many ringers, by the Australia and New Zealand Association of Bellringers (ANZAB), and by Wellington City Council.
 The bells were cast by Mark Prior and tuned and hung by Matthew Higby.
 The ring is named after two members of the Caldwell family, four generations of which have been ringers in New Zealand.
 David Caldwell was a ringer at St Matthew's, Auckland and Hamilton Cathedral.
 His son, John, learnt to ring.
 John died at a relatively young age.
-John's son, Andrew learnt to ring at Wellington Cathedral, becoming the fourth generation of Caldwells to ring.
+John's son, Andrew, learnt to ring at Wellington Cathedral, becoming the fourth generation of Caldwells to ring.

-Initially the ring was a six.
+Initially, the ring was a six.
 Each bell is named after a donor.
-The treble and tenor are named Gill and Gerald respectively, after Gill and Gerald McIlhone.
+The treble and tenor are named Gill and Gerald, respectively, after Gill and Gerald McIlhone.
 The second is named Rei, after Rei Ngatai.
 The third is named Jarman, after Chris Jarman.
 The fourth is named Barrett, after Terry Barrett.
 Gerald, Rei, Chris and Terry are Wellington ringers.
 Rei is the first Maori to ring a peal.
 The fifth is named Pleasance, after Pleasance Purser, who was Ringing Master at the Cathedral for 25 years.

 Derek and Mary had no contact with the Foundry until 2013.
 In that year, Derek, Gerald McIlhone and Peter Bill began change ringing on Malmark tune-ringing handbells.
 Because the Malmark bells have plastic handles and adjustable clappers, they are not entirely satisfactory for change ringing.
-Consequently Derek contacted Whitechapel with a view to having some of the Marycrest bells restored.
+Consequently, Derek contacted Whitechapel with a view to having some of the Marycrest bells restored.
 The following reply was received:

 39 of the original 67 bells have been saved.
 The remainder, which were cracked or of poor tone, were sold for scrap